zms-publishing/ZMS/docs/develop_intro_en.md

-# Installation
+# ZMS Installation

 ## Prerequisites
-The following setup is working on Ubuntu 20.4. and will run in a similar way on other operation systems.
+The following setup is working on Ubuntu 20.4. and will run in a similar way on other unix-like operating systems (as well as *Windows Sublinux*, WSL).
 It is recomended to add a special non-root user like _zope_ for running the zope application server.
 ZMS needs a Python version 3.6+; please check your installed python version
 ```
 ~$: python3 --version